A guide to house prices in Durham

 Considered an up-and-coming area, Consett is a desirable place to buy a new home.
 It lies next door to the North Pennines, while also being close to Newcastle, Sunderland and Gateshead.
 House prices here increased steadily between 2016 and 2021, with the property market being one of the most flourishing in the county.
 Our upcoming Meadow Hill site in Throckley is simply not to be missed.

 Buying your new home is an important step and knowing your lifestyles and priorities can help you make the best decision.
 Durham is a city with plenty of possibilities – from stunning countryside spots to fascinating museums and more.
+Browse our thorough buying guides with all you need to know when buying a new home.
+We are here to help you through your home buying journey.
 Give us a call today and one of our Sales Advisers will be in touch to discuss your options.